 She is in her fourth year of teaching art to kids as a teacher for Edmond Fine Arts Institute.

 Besides teaching Summer art camps she gets to teach third and fourth graders at two Edmond, OK public elementary schools - John Ross and Ida Freeman.
 At Ida Freeman she co-teaches an Art Club for 5th graders.
 She also does art therapy at Pepper's Ranch once a week with various ages of children.

 As Art Curator

 At Ida Freeman the school has devoted one hallway as an art museum and Mandy enjoys getting to feature students' art on billboards.

-A filing cabinet in the art room at John Ross is quickly becoming a curation of extra art pieces students have made outside of regular assignments.
+A metal storage cabinet in the art room at John Ross is quickly becoming a curation of extra art pieces students have made outside of regular assignments.

 At Pepper's Ranch the Art Therapy room has walls with giant metal boards for hanging art up with magnets.
 Mandy feels it is very rewarding for an artist to complete a piece of work and see it hanging up, and she loves seeing how very different the art looks even if all the students were working on the same project.

 Mandy created a small art gallery in Wholeshot Coffee in The Village.
 She loves meeting local artists, especially artists who feel a little timid about sharing their art with others or artists who haven't touched their art supplies in years, but feel a pull to dive back in.

 She believes having artists involved in the shop brings a warmer and more personal environment for the community to hang out in.
 She is always on the lookout for artists to feature, and has lots of ideas for the future of this little art gallery.

 In addition to curating art, she considers herself a curator of community as well.
 She enjoys the challenge of hosting meaningful events that cultivate creativity, stir the mind and heart, create conversation and inspire individuals to come alive.